Skip to content

 Dropped & Falling Objects Safety Talk

 There are some precautions that you can take when working in a construction zone to help reduce the risk of dropped object incidents.
-Falling objects can do a lot of harm to people and even cause property damage.
-Taking the right actions to protect people and be as safe as possible is vital.
-Here are some helpful ways to be more aware and proactive on the construction site:

-2. Engineering Controls
+2. Engineering controls

-3. Hazard Elimination
+3. Hazard elimination

 When workers are finished with the tools and materials that they are using, they should be properly stored and put away.
-This is one simple way to keep dropped object injuries or fatalities from happening.
-If there is a way that you can easily keep people safe, you should take advantage of the opportunity.
+This is a simple way to keep dropped object injuries or fatalities from happening.

 worker high up in construction.

-When you think about objects falling and causing a fatality or injury to people below, you think about the larger material or tools.
-But that is not how it works.
-Many times, injuries and fatalities can be caused by the most simple hand tool or small object.
-It all depends on where, how, and the pace at which the object hits someone.
-Some common dropped objects that have been known to cause harm include:
+When you think about objects falling and causing a fatality or injury to a person below, you may only consider larger materials or tools as being capable of that kind of damage.
+But, that is not the case.
+Many times, injuries and fatalities are caused by a simple hand tool or small object.
+The severity of injury depends on where and how the person was struck, and the speed at which the object hits someone.

-• Drills and Bits
+• Drills and bits

-• Screw Drivers and Screws
+• Screw drivers and screws

-• Hammers and Nails
+• Hammers and nails

 • Scaffolds

-• Paint Cans
+• Paint cans

 • Ladders